kris-geyer/pegLog/README.md

 # pegLog
 Serverless location logging app that securely stores location data.
 Primarily developed to assist with psychological research and behavioural science more generally.

-# bugs
-No issues when collecting data from devices running Android OS versions 8.0.0 and 9.0.0 remain fine.
-However, some issues are affecting the collection of data from devices running Android 8.1 specifically.
-These issues affect many applications that rely on background operations.
-Fix for 8.1 pending.

 # customisation
 Which location data source (GPS, Wi-Fi, etc.) is used by default, and the frequency of location updates can be customised by modifying the Constants file.
 Following customisation, the